 A number of additional tests are used to help make a diagnosis of thyroid cancer, and these may be done at different times by different medical specialists.

 Palpation involves the doctor touching your neck to feel whether the thyroid is enlarged and whether they can feel any thyroid nodes.

-Blood levels are analysed in the laboratory in order to determine whether the thyroid is working properly and whether hormone levels in the body are normal, raised or lower than usual.
+Blood levels are analysed in the laboratory in order to determine whether the thyroid is working properly and whether hormone levels, including calcitonin and probably CEA, in the body are normal, raised or lower than usual.